prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

 The Frontend HTTP API
 ---------------------

   Please refer to the `glossary <https://docs.taler.net/glossary.html>`_ for terms like `order`, `proposal`, `contract`, and others.

 .. http:get:: proposal_url

-  Requesting this URL generates a proposal, typically with a new (and unique) transaction id.
+  Requesting this URL generates a proposal.
 Note that the wallet will get properly triggered by the merchant in order to issue this GET request.
 The merchant will also instruct the wallet whether or not to provide the optional `nonce` parameter.  `Payment protocol <https://docs.taler.net/integration-merchant.html#payprot>`_ explains how the wallet is triggered to fetch the proposal.